youyifong/tsp/README.md

 ## Collapse images

-> python -m tsp collapseimages --f [f1.png,f2.png,f3.png]  --saveas newfilename.png
+> python -m tsp collapseimages --f 'xx*.png'  --saveas newfilename.png

 Required input

-- --f A list of file names within [], separated by comma, containing no spaces, or a pattern to match file names.
+- --f A list of file names separated by comma, containing no spaces, e.g., [xx1.png,xx2.png], or a pattern to match file names, e.g. 'xx*.png'.
+The quotes around file name pattern are required, because otherwise it will be expanded by shell.

 - --saveas Output file name.